emmamarichal/libre-caslon-condensed/README.md

 On the command line, navigate to the project folder (`cd Encode-Sans`), and then give permissions to the shell scripts with:

 ```
-chmod +x sources/build.sh
+chmod -R +x sources/scripts
 ```

-The `+x` adds execute permission to the build shell script.

-(Note: before you do this for shell scripts, you should probably take a look through their contents, to be sure they aren't doing anything bad.
-The ones in this repo simply build from the Encode Sans GlyphsApp sources.)
+The `-R` applies your permission to each of the shell scripts in the directory, and the `+x` adds execute permissions.
+Before you do this for shell scripts, you should probably take a look through their contents, to be sure they aren't doing anything bad.
+The ones in this repo simply build from the GlyphsApp sources and apply various fixes to the results.

 ## Step 3: Run the build scripts!